Office Space: Australia builds skyscrapers for a workforce stuck at home

 Sydney already has 500,000 square metres of new offices due for completion in the next four years, according to industry data - not much less than London, which has double the population.

-The new tech hub, led by office giant Dexus and Singapore’s Frasers Centrepoint Trust, with local technology star Atlassian Plc as an anchor tenant, would increase Sydney’s new available floorspace by half again when completed in 2025.
+The new tech hub, led by office giant Dexus (DXS.AX) and Singapore’s Frasers Centrepoint Trust (FCRT.SI), with local technology star Atlassian Plc (TEAM.O) as an anchor tenant, would increase Sydney’s new available floorspace by half again when completed in 2025.

-“I don’t think anyone can say with certainty what sort of demand they’re going to be met with in 2024, 2025,” said Anneke Thompson, the local head of research at Colliers, referring to the project.
+“I don’t think anyone can say with certainty what sort of demand they’re going to be met with in 2024, 2025,” said Anneke Thompson, the local head of research at Colliers (CIGI.TO), referring to the project.

 “Sydney and Melbourne ... have got projects that have been built for years now and they’re about to reach completion.
 They will add quite a bit of supply to the market, and the supply that that leaves behind ... will probably take longer than what we anticipated to lease up.”